What to Visit in Treviso

 Where to Stay

 We strongly advise you to stay in Treviso at least for the night.
-To rest from the road and put thoughts in order before further throw.
+To rest a bit and put thoughts in order before further throw.

 Moreover, local hotels, in comparison with Venice, are just an example of price altruism!
 And you can settle in the city center for money that in “La Serenissime” would not even talk to you for.

 Pay attention to the B&B Hotel Treviso – very clean and tidy.
-The Dimora del Teatro design apartments in a pretty house next to the Church of St. Stephen also look neat.
-And they just beckon MyPlace Treviso Vittoria Apartments.
-From which, it seems, literally 5 minutes to the station!
+Also, look neat the Dimora del Teatro design apartments in a pretty house next to the Church of St. Stephen.

 Where to Eat